Jean-Charles de Baas

 Jean-Charles de Baas-Castelmore, marquis de Baas (died 15 January 1677) was governor and lieutenant general of the French Antilles from 1669 to 1677.

 As a young man he became a soldier during the Franco-Spanish War (1635–59), and participated in the Fronde rebellion of 1648–53.
-King Louis XIV of France pardoned him for this, and he played an important role in the fighting in Italy.
+King Louis XIV pardoned him for this, and he played an important role in the fighting in Italy.
 After being made governor general of the Antilles he transferred the administrative center from Saint Christopher Island (Saint Kitts) to the more strategically located and economically important Martinique.
 He had to deal with constant crises in supplies caused by the (often-ignored) ban on trading with the English and Dutch.
 He improved the administration, developed the defenses of Fort Royal, and helped fight off an attempted Dutch invasion in 1674.

 Family

 Jean-Charles de Baas was born some time after 1612.

 His family came from Béarn in southwest France, but may have originated in the Netherlands.

 His grandfather was Pierre de Baas, jurat of the town of Nay in Béarn (now Pyrénées-Atlantiques), around 1567–68.

 His father Jean de Bas of Nay, co-seigneur of the "secular" abbey of Igon, married Judith de Laugar of Pau, from a family of councilors in the Navarre parlement, around 1610–12.

 Jean-Charles's older brother, Isaac de Baas, was a soldier who became sub-lieutenant of the King's musketeers.

 He resigned in 1658 in favour of d'Artagnan, prototype of a character in the historical romance The Three Musketeers by Alexandre Dumas.